Skip to content

 Your child’s Education, Health and Care Plan (EHCP) will be reviewed every year.
 The annual review looks at:

 Annual reviews should take place within one year of the plan being first issued or last reviewed.
-However, a review can take place sooner if needed.
+However, a review can take place sooner if needed (this is called an early annual review).
+They usually take place at your child's educational setting.

 Before the Review Meeting